-Table 6-1 of the 2020 Arctic Report lists known exploration mapping, geochemical, and geophysical programs conducted for VMS targets in the Ambler Mining District.
+The S-K 1300 Arctic Report and the NI 43-101 Arctic Report both summarize the known exploration mapping, geochemical, and geophysical programs conducted for VMS targets in the Ambler Mining District.
+Table 1 below summarizes the exploration mapping, geochemical, geophysical, and mining studies conducted on the Arctic deposit.